Nord Stream 2: US lawmakers agree to widen sanctions on Russian-German pipeline | DW | 04.12.2020

-The stepped-up measures are part of the final draft of the US defense policy bill.
-Work on the €9.5 billion pipeline, which has been halted for a year due to the threat of sanctions is due to restart on Saturday.
+The measures are included in the final draft of the 2021 defense policy bill.
+Work on the €9.5 billion pipeline, which has been halted for a year because of the threat of sanctions, is scheduled to restart on Saturday.

-Under the draft of the annual US defense policy legislation, agreed by US lawmakers on Thursday, more firms involved in the €9.5 billion ($11.6 billion) controversial pipeline that will deliver gas from Russia's Siberia region to Germany could be hit with penalties.
+Under the draft of the annual US defense policy legislation for 2021, agreed on by US lawmakers on Thursday, more firms involved in the €9.5 billion ($11.6 billion) pipeline to deliver gas from Russia's Siberia region to Germany could be hit with penalties.

-Those facilitating the construction of the pipeline, including ships helping operations to lay pipelines or moving rock formations on the sea bed, would face sanctions along with those providing insurance, reinsurance, testing, inspection and certification services.
+Companies that facilitate the construction of the pipeline, including ships that help operations to lay pipelines or move rock formations on the seabed, would face sanctions, along with those that provide insurance, reinsurance, testing, inspection and certification services.

 More than 120 companies from 12 European countries could be affected, according to reports.